alexgroom/devspaceai/README.md

 This is suggested prompt for Continue to work on to deliver a streamlit based AI client calling an llm to summarize files.

 ```
-Can you write me some python code based around streamlit that presents a ui to upload files, and then summarizes the file content using an openai based llm rest api.
-Need support file types pdf, txt and json.
+Can you write me some python code based around streamlit that presents a ui to upload files, and then
+summarizes the file content using an openai v1 based llm rest api.
+Need to support file types pdf, txt and json.
 I'm using python 3.11.
-My llm model is called "granite-3-8b-instruct" available at this REST API https://granite-3-8b-instruct-maas-apicast-production.apps.prod.rhoai.rh-aiservices-bu.com:443
+My llm model is called "granite-3-8b-instruct" available at this REST API <https://>
 ```

 ## Terminal: